sigsep/open-unmix-paper-joss/paper.md

 ![General processing pipeline\label{processing_pipeline}](General_Processing_Pipeline.pdf)

 Add note about phase (we are only focusing on magnitudes for separation).

-The design choices made for _Open-unmix_ have sought to reach two somewhat contradictory objectives.
-Its first aim is to have state-of-the art performance, and its second aim is to still be easily understandable, so that it could serve as a basis for research allowing improved performance in the future.

-In short, _Open-unmix_ inputs mixtures in the waveform domain, transforms them through a fixed time-frequency representation, before applying a series a nonlinear recurrent layers to predict the spectrogram of a target source.
-At the end of the chain, a postprocessing system gathers the estimates for all sources, and combines them through a multichannel Wiener filter to obtain the actual separated waveforms.

-The most critical aspects of the system are the following:
-* __Expert-knowledge__: while end-to-end systems that directly produce estimates in the waveform (time) domain are a promising research direction, they do not lead to state-of-the-art performance in music separation.
-On the contrary, systems operating in the Time-Frequency (TF) domain are still observed to significantly outperform more "modern" solutions that would bypass the expert knowledge required by TF processing.

-  From the perspective of _Open unmix_, signal processing fundamentals are encapsulated in _pre_ and _post-processing_ operations. _Preprocessing_: the computation of Short-Term Fourier Transforms (STFT). _Postprocessing_: the spectrogram of the estimates is obtained by multiplying element-wise the input spectrogram through a _mask_ whose values lie between 0 and 1.
-This comes from the knowledge that energies of the sources roughly _add up__ to the energy of the mixture.
-Then, multichannel Wiener filters exploit the spectrogram estimates to produce the actual waveforms of the estimates.
-STFT forward and inverse transformations are used as implemented in standard libraries.
-Wiener filtering is used as implemented in the `sigsep.norbert` [LINK] repository.

 * __Discriminative__: the system is trained to predict a separated source from the observation of its mixture with other sources.
 The corresponding training is done in a _discriminative_ way, i.e. through a dataset of mixtures paired with their true separated sources.
 These are used as ground truth targets from which gradients are computed.